gmlewis/flutter-stylizer/README.md

 ### 0.1.5

-- `private-other-methods` can be added to the member ordering.
+- `private-other-methods` can optionally be added to the member ordering.

 ### 0.1.3